-Cultural Ceramics.....Credits: 2.5 in Art or Social Studies Grades 9, 10, 11, 12
+Cultural Ceramics......
+Credits: 2.5

 All societies depend upon the earth for survival.
 By carefully using earthen materials to express themselves and the beliefs of their culture, people worldwide and throughout time have created ceramics.
 Students in Cultural Ceramics investigate the values and beliefs of one culture by discovering and interpreting its art and works in clay.
 In a personal way, students then explain the work of the other culture and express themselves by creating ceramic objects.
-Students declare for credit in art or social studies and follow appropriate course requirements.
-Cultural Ceramics may be taken as many as four times.